codecentric/habitcentric/infrastructure/istio/README.md

 # Istio Service Mesh Configuration for habitcentric

+## Prerequisites

+- Running Kubernetes cluster
+- Properly configured Kubernetes client `kubectl` to administrate your cluster

+> This guide is based on Istio 1.4.0

 ## Istio Installation

 To install Istio on your Kubernetes cluster you can choose between two installation methods:

-- automatic install using provided shell scripts _(convenient, recommended for beginners)_
+- automatic install using `istioctl` command line tool _(recommended)_
-- manual install using Kubernetes Helm package manager _(configurable, recommended for advanced users)_
+- manual install using Kubernetes Helm package manager _(soon to be deprecated)_

-### Prerequisites

-- Running Kubernetes cluster
-- Properly configured Kubernetes client `kubectl` to administrate your cluster

-#### GKE specific
+### GKE specific

 If you are using Google Kubernetes Engine (GKE), you have to grant cluster administrator permissions to the current user.
 To grant cluster admin permissions, you must assign the role `Kubernetes Engine Admin` to your user in the [Google Cloud Console](https://console.cloud.google.com/iam-admin/iam).